cedeerwe/trapify/README.md

 - [ ] Introduce loot -- content which isn't available on every run

 ### Other stuff
-- [ ] Fix Wasm version to not have FPS ~1000 and be playable
+- [x] Fix Wasm version to not have FPS ~1000 and be playable: HACKED
+- [ ] Fix resolutions / UI to work on mobile web as well